postsharp/Metalama.Documentation/content/conceptual/aspects/validating.md

 3. Override or implement the <xref:Metalama.Framework.Aspects.IAspect`1.BuildAspect*> method of your aspect.
 From this method:
    1. access the <xref:Metalama.Framework.Aspects.IAspectBuilder`1.Outbound*?text=builder.Outbound> property,
    2. select declarations to be validated using the <xref:Metalama.Framework.Aspects.IAspectReceiver`1.SelectMany*> and <xref:Metalama.Framework.Aspects.IAspectReceiver`1.Select*> methods,
-   3. call the <xref:Metalama.Framework.Validation.IValidatorReceiver.ValidateReference*> method and pass a delegate to the validation method or an instance of the validator class.
+   3. call the <xref:Metalama.Framework.Validation.IValidatorReceiver.ValidateReferences*> method and pass a delegate to the validation method or an instance of the validator class.

 ### Example: ForTestOnly, aspect implementation